HarvsG/developers.home-assistant/docs/config_entries_config_flow_handler.md

     async def async_step_user(
         self, user_input: dict[str, Any] | None = None
     ) -> SubentryFlowResult:
-        """User flow to add a new location."""
+        """User flow to add a new location.

+        Must be named with the format async_step_{step_id} in order to be called correctly The function is called to start the flow and then when the flow is submitted As such, use `if user_input is not None:` to handle user input and the opposite case to show the form with self.async_show_form().
+        """
         ...

     async def async_step_reconfigure(